Syed-Amjad-Ali/Google-Data-Analytics-Capstone-1/README.md

 # Cyclistic Bike Sharing: 2021

 ## Overview
 Welcome to the *Cyclistic Bike Sharing: 2021* project, a data analytics capstone I completed during the Google Data Analytics Professional Certificate.
-This project demonstrates my ability to handle large datasets, clean and preprocess data, perform insightful analysis, and visualize findings to support business decisions.
+I handled a large dataset, cleaning and preprocessing the data to uncover key insights.
+By performing in-depth analysis and creating compelling visualizations, I supported Cyclistic’s goal of understanding how annual members and casual riders use bikes differently.

-The analysis focuses on understanding how annual members and casual riders use Cyclistic bikes differently to inform marketing strategies that convert casual riders into annual members.
+These insights were used to inform marketing strategies to convert casual riders into annual members.

 ## Business Task
 **How do annual members and casual riders use Cyclistic bikes differently?**